geometor/euclid.geometor.com/pages/05.elements/01.book-1/03.common-notions/03.3/article.md

     -
 ---

-<p>If equals be subtracted from equals, the remainders are equal.</p>
+If equals be subtracted from equals, the remainders are equal.

 ===